 For those of you thinking of being a mother in the future, don’t be daunted by what they read online about the cost of raising a child.
 Most things for kids and babies vary hugely in price.
 But lots of mothers/parents choose to indulge!
 This is very often really for the parent/s and not for the kids who mainly need love, time and attention.

-The 10 money saving ideas below saved us upward of 10-20 grand over 3 years.
+The 10 money saving ideas below saved us upward of 10-20 grand over a 3-year period.
 All but perhaps the last point are more eco-friendly options, making any extra efforts worthwhile.
 Many of these things I only found out through researching myself and reading along the way, so it may be of help to someone… Otherwise, scroll down to ‘Children’s money’…